farzadsedighian/oracleSort/README.md

-This is my test github
+This is oracle sort for persian language